Legacy Gent

 This article is general information for men over 40, not medical advice.
 Talk to your doctor before changing your diet, exercise, supplements, or health routine.
 See our full disclaimer.

-High blood pressure is the most common serious health problem men ignore, mostly because it does not hurt.
-There is no ache, no warning light — just a number creeping up year after year while it quietly strains your heart, arteries, kidneys, and brain.
+High blood pressure is the most common serious health problem men ignore, mostly because it doesn’t hurt.
+There’s no ache, no warning light — just a number creeping up year after year while it quietly strains your heart, arteries, kidneys, and brain.
 They call it the silent killer for a reason.
 The upside is that few conditions respond as well to a handful of everyday habits, especially when you start in your 40s.

 Normal is under 120/80.
 Elevated is 120–129 over a normal bottom number.
 Stage 1 hypertension starts at 130/80.
-You cannot manage what you do not measure, so buy a cheap arm-cuff monitor, check at the same time each day for a week, and bring the log to your doctor.
+You can’t manage what you don’t measure, so buy a cheap arm-cuff monitor, check at the same time each day for a week, and bring the log to your doctor.
 One reading at a clinic tells you almost nothing.

 You cannot feel high blood pressure.
 That is exactly why the number on the cuff matters more than how you feel.